-How will parents be involved and supported with their child's learning and progress
+How will parents/carers be involved and supported with their child's learning and progress

-All parents of students on the SEND register are contacted at the beginning of each year and invited to meet with the SENDCo.
-The subject teachers or SENDCo may suggest ways of supporting your child's learning.
-All interventions and support are discussed with parents and outcomes are reviewed and shared.
+All parents/carers of students on the SEND register are contacted at least once every school year and invited to meet with the SENDCO.
+The subject teachers or SENDCO may suggest ways of supporting your child's learning.
+All interventions and support are discussed with parents/carers and outcomes are reviewed and shared.